- Lung Cancer in Dogs

 A fine needle biopsy is where cells from the tumor are collected with a long, thin needle that is inserted through the surface of the skin and all the way down into the tumor.
 It will then remove cells or fluid which are then tested to determine whether it is cancerous or not.
 This can be used on all forms of cancer, including squamous cell types.

-Though an ultrasonography has its own set of beneficial elements, most canine lung cancer specialists will opt for either a CT scan or an MRI.
-The reason for the preference of CT scans and MRI tests over ultrasonographic examinations is that the first two enable doctors to check for a potential malignancy of the lung tumors.
+Though an abdominal ultrasound has its own set of beneficial elements, most canine lung cancer specialists will opt for either a CT scan or an MRI.
+The reason for the preference of CT scans and MRI tests over ultrasonographic examinations is that the first two enable doctors to check for a potential malignancy of most primary lung tumors.

 If tumors in dogs are malignant, they can become metastatic, thereby causing the spread of cancer from the lungs to other parts of the body.
 Cancer that spreads elsewhere becomes far more difficult to treat, primarily because it enters the lymph nodes.
-When cancerous cells latch onto lymph nodes, they can travel by way of the lymph nodes through the lymphatic system.
-As a result of this possibility, metastasis is something cancer specialists are eager to avoid.
+When cancerous cells enact the lymph node involvement, they can travel by way of the lymph nodes through the lymphatic system.
+As a result of this possibility, metastatic disease to the lymph nodes is something cancer specialists are eager to avoid.

 Primary lung cancer treatment options are similar yet different to the ways that other forms of canine cancer are treated.
-First of all, surgical removal is the most straightforward way of eliminating the cancerous cells because it is a way of literally removing the cancerous lung tumor.
+First of all, surgical removal is the most straightforward way of eliminating the cancerous cells because it is a way of literally removing the single primary lung tumor.

 Alongside medical treatment, other forms of pain management can be considered, such as the use of CBD oil for dogs.
 Your vet will be able to recommend dosages and the best form of administering the supplement for your pet.
 CBD oil cannot cure any disease, but can improve a dog’s quality of sleep, sense of wellbeing, relaxation, and can ease their pain.
 Many pet owners choose to administer CBD oil to their dogs to calm them when they’re in discomfort.